Take Action! Help Stop a Bad Groundwater Deal for the Harney Basin!

 • I am commenting on both the “Petition for Rulemaking — Division 512” and the “Agency Proposed Rules — Division 512.”

 • I do not support the Petition for Rulemaking filed by Representative Mark Owens.
-It will not adequately protect groundwater in the Harney Basin.
+The petition will allow continued overpumping of groundwater, will not stabilize groundwater levels, and will not adequately protect groundwater in the Harney Basin.
 I urge the Oregon Water Resources Commission to deny Rep. Owens’ petition.

 Share this alert with friends and family, and remember, submit your comments by 5 p.m. on Tuesday, Oct.
 7th.
 Any comments that come after that deadline won’t be considered.